 Baltimore Police release surveillance and body camera video related to a police shooting at 7-Eleven in Northeast Baltimore Monday morning.

-Police Commissioner Kevin Davis said Monday afternoon that based on a review of store surveillance and officer body-camera footage, Amy had done "a great, great job" and showed "presence of mind and grace under pressure."
+Police quickly released footage from Amy’s body camera and from store surveillance cameras that showed the robbery in progress and the shooting.
+Then-Commissioner Kevin Davis said Amy had done “a great, great job” and showed “presence of mind and grace under pressure.”

-At the time, Garrison appeared to have the gun mostly at his side, pointed toward the ground, though police suggested it had been directed toward Amy.
+In the video from the 7-Eleven incident, Garrison appeared to have the gun mostly at his side, pointed toward the ground, as he ran out of the store.
+Police suggested Garrison’s gun had been directed toward Amy.

 Prosecutors concluded that “based on the position of [Garrison’s] right shoulder and arm, it appears the suspect exits the store with the firearm in his right hand which is pointing toward the officer.”